dublado/csabapalfi.github.io/_posts/2014-01-14-the-internet-of-things-and-android.md

 QR codes on the other hand are royalty free and I also learned they were invented by Toyota to track things in their factories.

 When it comes to using your own QR codes it's really important to **encode something unique** like a URL or vCard.
-Encoding a URL also allows you to change what's behing a QR code later.
+Encoding a URL also allows you to change what's behind a QR code later.

 **Android** has great support for QR codes with the **[zXing library](https://github.com/zxing/zxing)** (it also supports 1D code).